 The need to test a light fixture in a typical operating manner can pose several issues when the fixture is not supplied with a transformer.
 It may end up being used with a large number of completely different transformers other than the one used for the LED Lighting EMC Testing.
-Often a fixture is presented with a typical transformer, which passes the AC mains conducted emissions test.
+Often a typical transformer, which passes the AC mains conducted emissions test is used in the test configuration.
 The problem is that the transformer may have extra EMI filtering that other transformers may not have.
 We advise that the particular type and make of electronic transformer used for testing are referenced in the supplied documentation.
 The electronic transformer should be compliant in its own right.
 A better method of compliance is to ensure that your product on its own without the transformer.
-This can be achieved by powering the unit directly via a suitable source.
+Powering the unit directly via a suitable source achieves this.

 LED Lighting orientation for EMC testing.

 The standard describes the method of orientation during testing, in particular for Radiated emissions.
 Depending upon the end installation or use will determine how many orientations and what orientations will require testing.

 Other Lighting Testing available at EMC Bayswater.